NanoPatternObjectSpaceArchitectureNeighborhoodCityRegionWorld

 Backgrounds 1423863041 forests activity 01

 One third of the entire land surface area of earth is covered by forests.
-Print out a map and color in the areas where forests are present.
-Use three different colors to show tropical, temperate, and boreal forests.
-Also, label a major forest in each category by name.
-Consider the rapid deterioration of these forests and what it means for their neighboring communities and the entire world.
+Print out a world map and color in the areas where forests are present.
+Draw and color in different shades of green the areas where forests are present.
+Use three colors to show tropical, temperate, and boreal forests.
+Label the three major largest forested areas.
+Think of what the trees and biodiversity of life offer to local people and to the world.
+List some benefits that Earth’s forests generously share.

 Forest map link